 You might of course be right—but there is valuable insight to be gained by hearing it directly from your customers, in their own language.

-Insights gleaned from customer feedback can be used to guide everything from crafting accurate buyer personas, to determining effective keywords for your SEO strategy, to deciding which new features and products to develop and how to prioritize them.
+Insights gleaned from customer feedback analysis can be used to guide everything from crafting accurate buyer personas, to determining effective keywords for your SEO strategy, to deciding which new features and products to develop and how to prioritize them.

 Better yet, you can get most of this information for free, and if done correctly it can serve to strengthen your relationships with some of your best customers.